 The Company's listed and unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-The Company's listed equity securities are classified under available-for-sale financial assets (including financial assets measured at cost).
+The Company's listed equity securities are classified under available-for-sale financial assets.
 The Company manages the equity price risk through diversification and placing limits on individual and total equity instruments.
 Reports on the equity portfolio are submitted to the Company's senior management on a regular basis.
 The Company's Board of Directors reviews and approves certain equity investments according to level of authority.

-A change of 1% in the price of the listed equity securities classified under available-for-sale could only impact the Company's equity and cause the other comprehensive income for the years ended December 31, 2016 and 2015 to increase/decrease by NT\$45,180 thousand and NT\$48,524 thousand, respectively.
+A change of 1% in the price of the listed equity securities classified under available-for-sale could cause the other comprehensive income for the years ended December 31, 2017 and 2016 to increase/decrease by NT\$35,696 thousand and NT\$45,180 thousand, respectively.